Tyabji family: Military

-Idris Hasan Latif, PVSM, was the 10th Air Chief Marshal.
-Latif served as the 11th Governor of Maharashtra from 1982 to 1985 and then as the Indian ambassador to France.
+Air Chief Marshal Idris Hasan Latif, PVSM, was the 10th Chief of the Air Staff.
+He also served as the 11th Governor of Maharashtra from 1982 to 1985 and then as the Indian ambassador to France.
 Latif joined the Indian Air Force Volunteer Reserve (IAFVR) during World War II and worked with the Royal Air Force.
 Latif led the No. 4 Squadron IAF that led the fly-past during the first Republic Day parade in 1950.
 Latif served as the Air Attaché at the Embassy of India, Washington, D.C. from 1961 to 1965.